usyd-soles-edu/soles-revealjs/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]
 ![Progress](https://progress-bar.dev/90/?title=progress)

 This is a Quarto template for creating [reveal.js](https://revealjs.com/#/) presentations.
 It has minimal styling using the University of Sydney brand guidelines and is effective at presenting code, equations, and figures.
+A single `.qmd` source file can produce USYD-branded documents in HTML, PDF and MS Word formats.
+Supports publishing to Github Pages.

+Note that these are not official templates, but they do follow the University of Sydney's branding guidelines.

+If you use this template, you're expected to know how to use Quarto and the command line.
+If you're not familiar with Quarto, please see the [Quarto documentation](https://quarto.org/docs/getting-started.html) for more information.

 ## Using this template